Mixed-sex sports: Direct competition

 In croquet, three women have won the British Association Croquet Open Championship: Lily Gower in 1905, Dorothy Steel in 1925, 1933, 1935 and 1936, and Hope Rotherham in 1960.
 In 2018, two international Golf Croquet championships open to both sexes were won by women: Rachel Gee of England beat Pierre Beaudry to win the European Golf Croquet championship, and Hanan Rashad of Egypt beat Yasser Fathy (also from Egypt) to win the World over-50s championship.

 The mixed division is a staple of Ultimate (without being the standard)—it is the only division showcased at both the 2013 and 2017 World Games.
 Seven-player mixed teams (4 men plus 3 women, or 4 women plus 3 men) directly compete.
 While most often players mark opponents of the same gender, match-ups between people of different gender are not uncommon to see.
 Open divisions are common in Ultimate, where sex/gender is not explicitly relevant in team composition—although at highest competitive levels male players predominate these divisions.
 Accordingly, although women's divisions are also common, men's are not (only appearing in settings without open divisions).

 In sport shooting, the physical demands are lower relative to other sports, though fatigue and grip may be different between sexes.
 Research is conflicting about the influence of sex in the performance of shooters.

 In 1966 the International Shooting Sport Federation published its open events as mixed.
 From 1968 to 1980, men and women competed together in Olympic shooting.

 In the NCAA, the main governing body of college/university sports in the US, the only sport in which men and women compete against one another directly is rifle shooting.
 While male and female riders compete against one another in international equestrian sports, NCAA-recognized competition is open only to women, currently as part of the NCAA Emerging Sports for Women program.
 The NCAA awards a combined men's and women's team championship in two sports—fencing and skiing—but all individual bouts or races involve members of the same sex, and teams field separate men's and women's squads.

+The coxswain in a rowing crew can usually be of either sex while the rowers are separated by sex.

 In dog sled racing, male and female mushers are in direct competition.
 About 1/3rd of mushers in the Iditarod are female, and finishers in the top ten are proportionately split by gender.

-In most forms of motorsport, men and women are allowed to compete in direct competition.
-There are some series which are female only in an effort to promote women in motorsport, most notably W Series and Formula Women.
-However, these series have caught criticism for segregating female drivers as opposed to supporting them in their own campaigns.